 POVERTY TRAIL

 Roughly 2.8 miles east of the Zion National Park border along Route 9, Poverty Trail is a meandering dirt road that heads south into the White Cliffs above Parunuweap Canyon.
-In the 2000s, a fence was erected along Route 9, so please be sure to close the gate behind you as you pass.
-It is roughly 7.5 miles to the bottom of Parunuweap Canyon, but less than 1.5 miles from Route 9, the Poverty Wash crossover will challenge most cars.
-High-clearance 4WD vehicles can make it to the edge of the White Cliffs, but beyond the White Cliffs, the deep sand will stop all but ATVs and hikers.
-Take care with your vehicle; this remote road/trail would be a horrible place to get stranded.
-(Along the plateau to mile 3, there are several places to pull over and turn around.)
+It is roughly 7.5 miles to the bottom of Parunuweap Canyon, but while regular vehicles can typically handle the first mile, things quickly get rough as the track descends and crosses over the Poverty Wash drainage.
+Driving beyond in anything less than a high-clearance 4WD vehicle is not recommended.
+Continuing south beyond the edge of the White Cliffs, the pitted road will stop all but ATVs and hikers.
+Take care with your vehicle and don't press your luck; this would be a horrible place to get stranded.

 If traveling by foot, it would take an average hiker roughly three hours to get to the bottom of Parunuweap.
 If hiking out, allow much more time as the deep sand of the lower few miles makes for very slow going.
 There are, however, no climbing or scrambling obstacles along this route.
 Aside from being an alternate start to hiking Parunuweap from Mt.
 Carmel Junction, this route should be kept in mind as a possible emergency escape route should you need to abort a hike through Parunuweap or find a dependable way out of the canyon.
 For more information on hiking this area, please see the descriptions for The Barracks and Mineral Gulch.